-The college is always looking for work experience opportunities for its students.
-Please speak to your account manager if you require any further information.
+The college is always looking for work experience opportunities, industry challenges and work-related projects for its students.

+Please speak to your account manager if this is something your company may be able to facilitate or if you require any further information.